 pre-menopausal women (women of child-bearing age) and people with poor

 .
 Most cases of iron deficiency

 anemia are mild, but if not treated can cause problems like fast or

 irregular heartbeat, complications during pregnancy, and delayed growth in

 infants and children.
 Heavy Metals

-infectious diseases, because it prevents the immune system from working
+infectious diseases, because it prevents the immune system

 properly.
 Lack of iron increases the death rates of